s0md3v/roop/README.md

                         number of threads to be use for the GPU --gpu-vendor {apple,amd,intel,nvidia}
-                        choice your GPU vendor
+                        choice your GPU vendor --ffmpeg-encoder      ffmpeg encoder (see ffmpeg -encoders output).
+If the parameter is omitted, codec will match to --gpu-vendor.
 ```

 Looking for a CLI mode?
 Using the -f/--face argument will make the program in cli mode.